There is no such thing as extra virgin coconut oil. The term "extra" is

-Extra virgin coconut oil does not exist because there are still no clear guidelines on what makes coconut oil virgin in the first place, let alone "extra" virgin.
+Extra-virgin coconut oil does not exist.
+There are still no clear guidelines on what makes coconut oil, "virgin," in the first place, let alone "extra virgin."
 The Philippine Coconut Authority (PCA) should lead the way in coming up with such internationally accepted benchmarks.

 VCO has a fresh coconut aroma and flavor ranging from mild to "mildly" intense depending on the process used.
 Water white in color, it has powerful antioxidant properties that allows it to stay fresh for a very long time.

 There are basically two main types of coconut oil: Virgin and RBD (Refined, Bleached and Deodorized).
 Others are really just sub-types or sub-sub-types of the above.
 Unlike VCO, RBD coconut oil is typically derived from copra or dried whole coconut.

 You frequently can't tell the difference between virgin and RBD coconut oils just by looking.
 RBD oil can be just as clear but is fundamentally odorless and flavorless.
 You have to smell and taste the difference.

 Although extra virgin coconut oil is nothing more than a marketing ploy to date, I think it would still be prudent on your part to take a close second look.
 Just don't take their word for it.
 Use the tips mentioned above and you should be fine.